-Gerardo has been the Psychiatric Consultant for the Center since 2013.
-He was born in southern Italy and graduated from the University of Florence Medical School in Italy.
-His internship was in neurology at Temple University (PA) and his residency in psychiatry at Brown University (RI).
-Dr. Andriulli has worked in a variety of inpatient settings including St. Luke's Hospital in New Bedford (MA).
-He has also served as the Medical Director at East Bay Center (RI) and at High Point Treatment Center (MA), a dual diagnosis program.
+Gerardo has been the part-time Psychiatric Consultant for the Center since 2013.
+He was born in southern Italy and graduated from the Medical School of Università degli Studi di Firenze (University of Florence).
+His internship was in neurology at Temple University (PA) and he completed a residency in psychiatry at Brown University (RI).
+He has worked in a variety of inpatient settings, such as St. Luke's Hospital in New Bedford (MA).
+Dr. Andriulli has also served as the medical director at East Bay Center (RI) and at High Point Treatment Center (MA), a dual diagnosis program.
 Presently, he has a private practice in Providence (RI).
-He has broad interests that include spirituality and music.
+Gerardo has broad personal interests that include music and spirituality.

 Jim Azar, Ph.D.

-In addition to being the Director of the Center for Counseling and Student Development, Jim is the co-director of the internship training program.
+In addition to being the Director of the Center for Counseling and Student Development, Jim is the director of the internship training program.
 He is a licensed psychologist in RI.
 He has a B.A. in psychology and philosophy from Assumption College (MA) and a M.A. in clinical psychology from Connecticut College (CT).
 Jim earned a Ph.D. in counseling psychology from Michigan State University (MI).
-He came to Roger Williams in 1990 after serving as a staff psychologist at the V.A.
-Medical Center in Northampton (MA).
-Dr. Azar is the chair of the sexual assault and the eating disorder task forces, as well as the the co-chair of the alcohol task force and the students of concern committee.
-Jim's professional interests include health and sports psychology; philosophical psychology; developing systematic approaches to issues such as sexual assault, eating disorders, and suicide prevention; training and supervision; and spirituality, mindfulness, and psychotherapy from a Buddhist perspective.
-His hobbies include long-distance running, yoga, visiting baseball parks and diners, and cooking.
+He came to Roger Williams in 1990 after serving as a staff psychologist at the Northampton Veterans Affairs Medical Center (MA).
+Dr. Azar is the chair of the eating disorder task force as well as the co-chair of the alcohol task force and the students of concern committee.
+His professional interests include health and sports psychology; philosophical psychology; developing systematic approaches to issues such as sexual assault, eating disorders, and suicide prevention; training and supervision; and spirituality, mindfulness, and psychotherapy from a Buddhist perspective.
+Jim's hobbies include long-distance running, yoga, live music, visiting baseball parks and diners, and cooking.

 Christopher Bailey, Ph.D.